orbitmines/archive/projects/_indefinite_future_projects/INDEFINITE Project - Story & Lore.md

 ---
 ##### Chapter
-*There is nothing non-local about *
+*There is nothing non-local about this mechanism at the outset.
+We're just locally weaving two things together - *
 ***[], []***
 ***, 2132***